-In our look at the latest Chelsea-related news stories from the media, there is further speculation on Eden Hazard's transfer, N’Golo Kante will sit out France’s upcoming Euro 2020 qualifiers because of injury, Tammy Abraham takes leave of Aston Villa with a class farewell message and England defender Millie Bright talks about the influence that John Terry has had on her as a player.
+In our look at the latest Chelsea-related news stories from the media, N’Golo Kante will sit out France’s upcoming Euro 2020 qualifiers because of injury, Tammy Abraham takes leave of Aston Villa with a class farewell message and England defender Millie Bright talks about the influence that John Terry has had on her as a player.

 These stories are samples pulled from external media sources.
 They do not represent the views or position of Chelsea Football Club.